Space-Efficient and Noise-Robust Quantum Factoring: Introduction

 Using the classical $O(n \log n)$ multiplication algorithm due to \cite{Harvey21} allows us to set $G = S = O(n \log n)$ and obtain the following corollary: \begin{corollary} Under the same assumption as in Theorem \ref{thm:mainresult}, there is a quantum circuit for factoring that uses $O(n \log n)$ qubits and $O(n^{3/2} \log n)$ gates. \end{corollary}

 If we want to push the number of qubits needed all the way down to $O(n)$, we can employ the space-efficient quantum implementation of Karatsuba's algorithm \cite{karatsuba} due to Gidney~\cite{gidney2019} which uses $S = O(n)$ ancilla qubits and $G = O(n^{\log_2 3})$ gates.
 Alternatively, we can use the recent result by Kahanamoku-Meyer and Yao~\cite{kahanamokumeyer2024fast} which combines ideas by Draper~\cite{draper} with Toom-Cook multiplication~\cite{cookmult, toom1963complexity} to obtain a multiplication circuit using $S = O_\epsilon(\log n)$ ancilla qubits and $G = O_\epsilon(n^{1+\epsilon})$ gates\footnote{We note that the multiplication circuit by~\cite{kahanamokumeyer2024fast} already has exactly the form we need; we do not need to incur any overheads from compiling it into the form we need using our results in Appendix \ref{sec:multimplementation}.} for any $\epsilon > 0$, yielding the following corollary: \begin{corollary} Under the same assumption as in Theorem \ref{thm:mainresult}, for any $\epsilon > 0$, there is a quantum circuit for factoring that uses qubits and $O_\epsilon(n^{3/2 + \epsilon})$ gates, where $C$ is the constant from Conjecture \ref{conjecture}. \end{corollary} This latter result achieves the same asymptotic space complexity as Shor's algorithm using the same multiplication circuit, except with $O(\sqrt{n})$ factor smaller number of gates.

-Finally, if we want to use schoolbook multiplication because of its efficiency for integers of practical length, we can slightly modify the space-efficient quantum implementation of schoolbook multiplication due to \cite{roetteler17} (see Appendix \ref{sec:multimplementation} for details about our modification).
-This algorithm uses $S = 2$ ancilla qubits and $G = O(n^2\log n)$ gates, yielding the following corollary:
+We compare these results with previous work on quantum circuits for factoring in Table \ref{summarytable}.
+We also detail the various sources of space cost in our algorithm and potential areas for further optimizations in Section \ref{sec:furtheropt}.